Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 • Technology Deployment: Deploy tools that provide real-time monitoring, behavioral analysis, and anomaly detection.
 Solutions like those offered by Astrix Security use machine learning to analyze the behavior of tokens, apps, vendors, and secrets, helping to detect abuse based on unusual activity.

 • Response Automation: Implement automated responses to quickly address detected anomalies, such as revoking access or triggering alerts.
 Entro Security highlights the importance of automated remediation, like rotating or revoking compromised tokens, to minimize manual intervention.
+Minimizing manual intervention is important because it speeds up response times, ensures consistency, and reduces the chance of human error.

 • Continuous Monitoring and Improvement: NHIDR is not a one-time setup.
 Continuously monitor NHI behavior, refine detection models, and update response strategies based on new threat intelligence and evolving organizational needs.

-Consider a financial institution using NHIDR to protect its APIs.
-If an API key, normally used for processing transactions within a specific region, suddenly starts accessing customer databases in a different country, the NHIDR system would immediately flag this activity.
-The system could then automatically revoke the API key and alert the security team.
+Consider a financial institution using NHIDR to protect its apis.
+If an api key, normally used for processing transactions within a specific region, suddenly starts accessing customer databases in a different country, the NHIDR system would immediately flag this activity.
+The system could then automatically revoke the api key and alert the security team.

 In a healthcare setting, NHIDR can monitor service accounts that manage patient data.
 If a service account begins accessing records it doesn't typically interact with or attempts to download an unusually large volume of data, the system can trigger an alert and temporarily restrict access until the activity is verified.